Texas Labor Laws

 • Age (applicable to individuals who are 40 years old or older)

-Texas is a right-to-work state, meaning job applicants and employees can not be rejected employment or harassed based on labor union membership or non-membership.
+Texas is a right-to-work state, meaning job applicants and employees can not be rejected for employment or harassed based on labor union membership or non-membership.

+Employment contracts in Texas are also governed by the ‘at-will’ principle, which dictates that an employer or employee can terminate an employment contract at any time and for any reason (except illegal) without prior notice.
 Employers have full control over setting and enforcing work schedules in Texas.
 Working adults and minors aged 16 or older can work unlimited hours, with exceptions based on practicality and morale.

 Full-time retail workers in Texas (over 30 hours/week) must receive one 24-hour period off each week.
 Employers with 15 or more employees are mandated to provide reasonable accommodations for religious observances unless they cause undue hardship to avoid potential religious discrimination.